-The deadline for filing the AAR is 60 days after the end of the fiscal year.
-The requirement for filing the DCAT Report is the earlier of 30 days after the presentation to the Board of Directors, Audit Committee or Chief Agent and one year after the fiscal year end.
-The requirement for filing the Peer Review Report (full 3-year review or the limited annual review) is 30 days after its transmission to the Board of Directors, Audit Committee or Chief Agent.
-With respect to deadlines, refer to OSFI Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review.
+- AAR no later than 60 days after the end of the fiscal year, - DCAT Report the earlier of 30 days after the presentation to the Board of Directors, Audit Committee or Chief Agent and one year after the fiscal year end, - Peer Review Report (full 3-year review or the limited annual review) 30 days after its transmission to the Board of Directors, Audit Committee or Chief Agent.

+OSFI's Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review provides more details on filing deadlines.

-For the AAR, the DCAT Report and the Peer Review Report, the company is required to submit one electronic copy uploaded to via the Regulatory Reporting System (RRS).
+For the AAR, the DCAT Report and the Peer Review Report, the company must submit one electronic copy uploaded via the Regulatory Reporting System (RRS).
 A scanned copy of the signed opinion must be included in the electronic submission.
 Failure to meet the deadlines of the filings will result in a penalty fee under OSFI's Late and Erroneous Filing Penalty Framework.

-For security reasons, e-mail should not be used.
-The file should be in PDF format and preferably created with a PDF software rather than through scanning as the former is searchable while the latter is not.
-It is preferable if information can be easily copied by

-OSFI staff from the AAR and thus, the report should not be security protected and exhibits should be in a format that can easily be transferred to a spreadsheet.
-Alternatively, the company should be prepared to promptly provide searchable data in an alternative media upon request.
+For security reasons, companies should not file reports through e-mail.
+The file should be in PDF format and preferably created with a PDF software rather than through scanning, as the former is searchable while the latter is not.
+The information should be easily copied by OSFI staff from the AAR, the DCAT or the Peer Review Report.
+Therefore, the reports should not be security protected and exhibits should be in a format that can easily be transferred to a spreadsheet.
+Otherwise, the company should be prepared to promptly provide searchable data in an alternative media upon request.

-Hard copies are not required, with the exception of some institutions for the AAR.
+With the exception of some institutions, OSFI does not require hard copies of the AAR.
 Companies required to provide hard copies will be contacted individually.

-For the file naming conventions follow the instructions for Unstructured Financial Returns.
+Companies should follow the file naming conventions outlined in the instructions for Unstructured Financial Returns.
 Both the full 3-year review and the limited annual review share the same naming conventions.

-The filing instructions may be obtained on the OSFI Website at www.osfi-bsif.gc.ca under Regulatory Data and Returns / Filing Financial Returns / Canadian & Foreign Property and Casualty Insurance Companies.
+The filing instructions may be obtained on the OSFI website at www.osfi-bsif.gc.ca under Regulatory Data and Returns / Filing Financial Returns / Canadian & Foreign Property and Casualty Insurance Companies.

-In order to file a Peer Review Report within RRS, insurers are reminded that these filings must first be requested by contacting ReturnsAdmin@osfi-bsif.gc.ca or by calling 613-991-0609.
+In order to file a Peer Review Report within RRS, companies are reminded that these filings must first be requested by contacting ReturnsAdmin@osfi-bsif.gc.ca or by calling 613-991-0609.